 - The larger the audience gets, the more diverse it is.

 - This causes more load on helpers and more effort for organizers to prepare.

 - It also makes it harder to please everyone.

 - But on average, we felt that the outcome was about as expected.

 - To scale to this cognitive load, carefully assign roles (roles

 - Zoom host, focuses on chat, breakout rooms, registration, etc.

 - HackMD master

 - Expert helpers (special ops)

-- It is best if these roles don’t overlap, because they require different types of focus.
+- It is best if these roles do not overlap, because they require different types of focus.
 Zoom host and HackMD master are easiest to combine.
 Then, instructor and expert helpers.

 - Place a large emphasis on getting ready for the workshop.